pingswept/design-for-fab/content/logistics/projects.md

 Project due: Tuesday, February 4, at the start of class.

-# P4: Human-powered transporter
+# P5: Human-powered transporter

 Your mission is, as a team of 4, to build and test a human-powered vehicle that can traverse the course depicted in the diagram below.
 The vehicle should have the following qualities:

 1. It is powered entirely by 1 or more of your team members.
 2. It can carry a passenger weighing around 180 pounds to the destination without damaging them.
+3. It makes traversing the course easier than dragging the passenger or carrying them like a backpack.
-3. While traveling, nobody onboard the vehicle should touch the ground.
+4. While traveling, nobody onboard the vehicle should touch the ground.
-4. The vehicle should not require unusual balance or skill to pilot (no unicycles, pogo sticks, unstable monstrosities).
+5. The vehicle should not require unusual balance or skill to pilot (no unicycles, pogo sticks, unstable monstrosities).

+As usual, you should develop 1-3 learning goals for the project, in the usual format on Canvas.
+My goal is to give you the opportunity to work on an engineering challenge that is physically larger and likely involves higher forces than the smaller, desktop projects we've done so far.

 ### Resources